 CSM 2020 FAQs

-With two ops, one is able to copy traffic while the other is out of the vehicle getting or delivering information to the CP crew.
-Plus it gives each op a chance to get out and stretch once in a while.
+With two ops, one is able to copy traffic while the other is occupied with getting or delivering information.
+Plus it gives each op a chance to have a bio break and stretch once in a while.

 What frequencies should we use?

-The commercial digital radios are programmed in advance by the supplier.
+The commercial radios are programmed in advance by the supplier.
 You only need to select the correct Ops channel/day combination.
-Instructions for operating the commercial rigs are provided on the "CSM 2019 Commercial Radio cheat sheet" on the Downloads page.
+Instructions for operating the commercial rigs will be provided on the "CSM 2020 Commercial Radio cheat sheet" on the Downloads page.